Saving for Retirement or Your Kid's Education?

 These days, many parents do not have an expectation of having their children take care of them in their elderly years and every contribution they make to us seems like a bonus.
 However, just as their education is important for their future, so is our financial planning.
 By ensuring that we’re well taken care of in our golden years, we are providing them with the freedom to choose and forge their paths.
 Empower them today with more than a winning edge in education – ensure your financial stability so that they can take whichever path brings them the most joy.

-Find out more about how to better plan your finances for your family in Financial Planning for Savvy Parents.
+Find out more about how to better plan your finances for your family.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.